DanielCreggOrganization/w6-lab-i-o-nastaj/README.md

 Total characters: 32
 Total bytes: 32
 ```
 *Note: Your output messages might be slightly different, but the counts should be 32.*
 </details>

 ---

 ## 4. Writing with Output Streams

-### Concept Introduction (Same as before)
+### Concept Introduction

+Output streams write data to a destination (file, network, etc.) as *bytes*.
+The base class is `java.io.OutputStream`. `FileOutputStream` writes bytes to files.

 ```mermaid
 graph TD